gihanmarasingha/autogradinglean/README.md

   GitHub username.
 It can also find candidates who have enrolled (or unenrolled) since you set up the roster.

   This is also a container class, containing one GitHubAssignment object per assignment.
-* GitHubAssignment: an abstraction of a GitHub Classroom assignment.
+* GitHubAssignment: an abstract class that represents a GitHub Classroom assignment.
 Through this module, you can get the starter repository and the set of student repositories.
 You can perform local autograding, adding manual marks and comments.

   This class reports on those candidates who have not made and pushed a commit to their student repository.

-  You **must** write your own class, derived from this, for each type of assignment, though not necessarily for each assignment.
+  In application, you must use a derived class of GitHubAssignment that specifies the following methods

+  * configure_starter_repo
+  * configure_student_repos
+  * _run_grading_command

+  For example, you may have a derived class `GitHubAssignmentPython` suitable for grading Python assignments.

+  This package provides a class `GitHubAssignmentLean3` that can be used for grading assignments that involve the Lean 3 interactive theorem prover.

 Currently, the package interacts with GitHub Classroom primarily by creating subprocesses that run the GitHub's `gh` CLI with the classroom extension.
 This is why the [installation](#installation) instructions require `gh`.